kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: How can I view my balance?

-  A: If SimpleWallet is fully synced, in SimpleWallet, simply type `balance`.
+  A: If zedwallet is fully synced, in zedwallet, simply type `balance`.

 #### Q: How long does it take to sync TurtleCoind.exe?